-No. According to NHS Choices, about half of all male and female cases of TV cause no symptoms (in other words, its asymptomatic).
+No. According to NHS Choices, about half of all male and female cases of trichomoniasis cause no symptoms (in other words, its asymptomatic).

 This is why treatment is so important; to reduce the risk of complications, and to prevent the infection from being passed on to someone else.

 Yes.
-The symptoms described above can also be caused by several other STIs, which means that TV can potentially be confused with other conditions such as gonorrhoea or chlamydia.
+The symptoms described above can also be caused by several other STIs, which means that trichomoniasis can potentially be confused with other conditions such as gonorrhoea or chlamydia.